Jeannie Peterson: Education

-Peterson earned a Master of Science in Journalism (with minors in psychology and history of art) from Northwestern University in Chicago, Illinois.
+Jeannie earned a Master of Science in Journalism (with minors in psychology and history of art) from Northwestern University Pritzker School of Law in Chicago, Illinois.
 Jeannie then studied environmental sciences at Stockholm University in Sweden.

 Career

 Ambio

 When Ambio: A Journal of the Human Environment was published by the Royal Swedish Academy of Sciences in Stockholm.
 Ambio was considered to be the eminent environmental journal dealing with international issues.
-Jeannie was Assistant editor from 1972-1977, and Editor-in-Chief,1978-1981.
+Jeannie was Assistant editor from 1972-1977, and Editor-in-Chief,1978-1983.

 As editor, Jeannie considered it important that the economic and political aspects of discoveries in the environmental sciences be addressed.
 In 1982, she noted that existing studies on the effects of nuclear war had not adequately addressed the environmental effects.
 She initiated the publication of a special double issue of Ambio, published in 1982 - and later a book in 1984 called "The Aftermath: The Human and Ecological Consequences of Nuclear War", published in England by Pergamon Press and in the US by Pantheon Books.
 She invited the scientist Paul Crutzen to contribute an article to that issue which explored the atmospheric consequences of nuclear war.
 His co-authored Ambio article for that issue provided the impetus for the "nuclear winter" theory, which was later developed further by other scientists such as Carl Sagan.
 The Ambio issue/book originated and explored the idea that there might be no winner in a nuclear war because of the probably disastrous after-effects of climatic cooling caused by soot that would circulate around the atmosphere and potentially block warmth from the sun, with devastating effects around the northern hemisphere.
 The General Secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, who met with the then-US President Ronald Reagan, afterwards stated that the nuclear winter effect had a decisive impact on his decision to embark on a peaceful, non-nuclear relationship between the US and USSR.
 She went on to serve as Director of the Public Information Center for the Consequences Nuclear War in Washington DC in 1984.

 This special issue of Ambio is credited with transforming the scientific understanding of the outcomes for a nuclear war.
 In 2022, Jeannie Peterson was among eight winners of the Future of Life Award.
 The award was given to Peterson for "reducing the risk of nuclear war by catalyzing and popularizing the science of nuclear winter."